offby0point5/minecraft-network-manager/README.md

 ### ToDo
 - [ ] Make a better API for more possible server switching methods
+- [ ] Commands for joining server groups and servers
+- [ ] Commands for listing server groups and servers
 - [ ] Write better code